lil-armstrong/alx-system_engineering-devops/0x00-shell_basics/README.md

 - [X] Write a script to print the absolute path of the current working directory
 - [X] Display the contents list of your current directory.
 - [X] Display current directory contents in a long format
+- [X] Display current directory contents, including hidden files (starting with .).
+Use the long format.